Straw674/daily-arXiv-astro-ph/README.md

 ## How It Works

-### Paper Scoring & Ranking
+### Paper Relevance & Sorting

-To help prioritize which papers to read, this project uses text embeddings and a k-Nearest Neighbors (kNN) approach for personalized scoring:
+To help prioritize which papers to read, this project uses text embeddings and a k-Nearest Neighbors (kNN) approach to calculate personalized relevance:

 1. **Reference Library**: The user exports their personal reference library from Zotero as a `.bib` file (which must include paper abstracts).
 2. **Embedding Generation**: By running `zotero.py`, this `.bib` file is processed into a `.json` cache containing the embeddings of the reference papers.
 This serves as a long-term reference for your research interests.
-3. **Daily Scoring**: Each daily arXiv paper's title and abstract are embedded and compared against the reference library using kNN.
-This generates a **relevance score** (specifically, the average cosine similarity of the top-k most similar papers in your reference library, where `k` is controlled by `KNN_TOP_K` and defaults to 10) for every daily paper, effectively ranking them according to your personal interests.
+3. **Relevance Calculation**: Each daily arXiv paper's title and abstract are embedded and compared against the reference library using kNN.
+This generates a **relevance metric** (specifically, the average cosine similarity of the top-k most similar papers in your reference library, where `k` is controlled by `KNN_TOP_K` and defaults to 10) for every daily paper, effectively sorting them according to your personal interests.
-4. **Ranking**: Papers are first grouped by topic, and within each topic, they are sorted by this kNN score in descending order.
-Topics themselves are also ranked based on a weighted sum of the scores of all papers in the group, using an exponential decay (factor of 0.5) according to their rank.
+4. **Sorting**: Papers are first grouped by topic, and within each topic, they are sorted by this kNN similarity in descending order.
+Topics themselves are also ordered based on a weighted sum of the similarities of all papers in the group, using an exponential decay (factor of 0.5) according to their position.
 This balances both the peak relevance and the overall density of interesting papers in each topic.

 ### Paper Grouping